faq233/Galacticraft/readme.md

 Make your changes to the code, if any.

-Run the command `gradlew build packCoreJar packPlanetsJar PackMicCoreJar` and fetch your built jar files from build/libs/
+Run the command `gradlew build` and fetch your built jar files from build/libs/

 Repeat the previous two steps as needed.

 License
 =======

-License can be found here: https://github.com/micdoodle8/Galacticraft/blob/master/LICENSE.txt
+License can be found in: LICENSE.txt & LICENSE-GTNH.txt